 - Each state, or local group of states, should determine its/their own spent fuel storage plan, probably with a consolidated site chosen in-state or among a few adjacent states, or to continue to store the spent fuel at shut-down sites indefinitely using a prudent, 1000-year design basis. - NRC should review the design of spent fuel ISFSI canisters to resolve the discontinuity between the thin canisters and the current approval of ISFSIs to remain on site indefinitely.
 We recommend the adoption of the MELO Cask design, with the features we have mentioned.
-ISFSI owners should be required to upgrade to dual-layer and self-monitoring MELO Cask design after the canister has cooled to a temperature of deliquescence (about 85°C - 185°F). - ISFSI vendors should determine an upgrade path so as to provide a dual-layer MELO-Cask design for any existing or future ISFSI installations, and all CIS installations. - A standard specification for an electronic monitoring module which can be used with a MELO Cask, in terms of mechanical dimensions, sensing capability, and wired and wireless communication.
-Such a monitoring module should be able to sense pressure, temperature, radiation flux, canister ID and any other standard metric that is feasible, and interface with the HELLMSS facility using wireless or wired communication.
+ISFSI owners should be required to upgrade to dual-layer and self-monitoring MELO Cask design after the canister has cooled to a temperature of deliquescence (about 52°C - 126°F). - We recommend a moratorium on any movement of spent fuel to local ISFSIs until a top-tobottom review is performed and a strategy at each site is determined. - ISFSI vendors should determine an upgrade path so as to provide a dual-wall design, such as with the MELO-Cask upgrade for any existing or future ISFSI installations, and all CIS installations. - A standard specification for an electronic monitoring module which can be used with a MELO Cask, in terms of mechanical dimensions, sensing capability, and wired and wireless communication should be defined.
+Such a monitoring module should be able to sense pressure, temperature, radiation flux, canister ID and any other standard metric that is feasible, and interface with the HELMS facility using wireless or wired communication.
 The module must be easily replaceable in the event of failure and include triple sensing redundancy to allow the module to detect internal failure.
 Such a standard specification will allow the module to be made by competing vendors and result in optimization of functionality and reduced cost. - The Congress should act to provide - 1.
-NWF money to allow the HELLMSS-MELO compliant CIS facilities to be built, and restart the collection from ratepayers who are still receiving power from nuclear plants.
-No matter what we collect, it will definitely run out before 1,000 years have passed. - 2.
+NWF money to allow the HELMS compliant CIS facilities to be built, and restart the collection from ratepayers who are still receiving power from nuclear plants.
+It is a matter of fairness to charge those customers who are using nuclear energy today rather than putting on the back of future generations. - 2.
 Such CIS facilities must not be predicated on the approval of Yucca Mountain. - 3.
 Consenting Local communities must be able to have a larger say in what level of safety they require, even if it exceeds the NRC safety levels.